o0ragman0o/EthenianDAO/README.md

-#The EthenianDAO - POC 1 "SandleStraps"
+# The EthenianDAO - POC 1 "SandleStraps"

-The Ethenian Decentralized Autonamous Organisation is a framework of smart contracts written for the Etherium platform.
+The Ethenian Decentralized Autonamous Organisation is a framework of smart contracts written for the Ethereum platform.
 It's primary focus is to offer direct and delegative democratic governance models for a broad range of organisational types.
 This framework utilises a system of registrars and smart contract factories to offer extensibility and upgradeability while offering secure management of stakeholder funds.

 In the EthenianDAO, Member's raise, vote, and fund Matters.
 Each member owns and funds their own member contract and maintains full control over those funds until they are committed to funding a Matter.
 A member's voting power is proportional to their level of financial commitment up to an optional maximum voting balance.

-##Release Notes
+## Release Notes
 This code base is an early Proof of Concept, it is neither complete nor algorithmically secure but has been released here as an entry into the [Blockchain Virtual UAE GovHack](http://blockchainvirtualgovhack.com/) hackathon.